ZarehD/RazorViewComponent/Readme.md

 ## What is it?

-RazorViewComponent is a mashup of ASP.NET's TagHelper and partial pages technologies that makes it very easy to create and use UI components in your __Razor Pages__ projects.
+RazorViewComponent is a mashup of ASP.NET's TagHelper and Partial Views technologies that makes it very easy to create and use UI components in your __Razor Pages__ projects.

 <br>